-Business Review magazine - students will be able to subscribe to this
+Business Review magazine - students will have access to this through the school library.
 A good quality newspaper (particularly the business section) such as The Guardian, The Times, The Telegraph, The Independent or The I (for a more concise read).

 Books and autobiographies written by famous entrepreneurs such as Howard Schultz, Terry Leahy, Richard Branson, Alan Sugar, Karan Bilimoria, Duncan Bannatyne, Deborah Meaden, Peter Jones, Theo Paphitis, Fraser Doherty etc